Private Swim Lessons in a Warm, Safe, Structured Environment

 Level 1: Green - Beginner: Introduction to Water Comfort and Basic Buoyancy

-- Water acclimation (getting comfortable in water)
+• Water acclimation and getting comfortable in the pool

 Level 2: Yellow- Intermediate: Building Swim Strokes with Enhanced Buoyancy

-- Buoyancy control (learning to maintain buoyancy while transitioning between strokes)
+• Buoyancy control while transitioning between strokes

-- Mastery of breath control
+• Mastery of breath control in and out

 Level 3: Blue - Advances: Refining Techniques and Endurance